This Fall, I’m excited to be joining Carnegie Mellon’s School of Computer Science as a Graduate Student studying Software Engineering!

 December 2017 - March 2018, Intern

 Scaling bleeding edge Cloud Native infrastructure.
-Building a next generation stack on Kubernetes while working on Service Meshes and Distributed Tracing.
+Building a next generation CI/CD pipelines on Kubernetes, working on Service Meshes and Distributed Tracing.

 June 2017 - August 2017